wouterbulten/wouterbulten.github.io/_posts/2015-10-09-kalman-filters-explained-removing-noise-from-rssi-signals.md

 x _ {t} = A _ {t}x _ {t-1} + B _ {t}u _ {t} + \epsilon _ {t} \approx x _ {t-1} + \epsilon _ {t}
 \end{equation}

-The second part of the Kalman filter is defining the observation model: how does a particular state $x$ to a measurement $z$?
+The second part of the Kalman filter is defining the observation model: how does a particular state $x$ result in a measurement $z$?
 The general model is as follows:

 \begin{equation}
 z _ {t} = C _ {t}x _ {t} + \delta _ {t}